layhee/Human-Dictionary/README.md

 ## Future Enhancements

+- Listing incorrect attempts so you don't guess twice.
-- # Giving second letter after 3 incorrect attempts, then 3 more guesses
+- Giving second letter after 3 incorrect attempts, then 3 more guesses

 # Human-Dictionary